revault/revault-gui/README.md

 ## Usage

-`cargo run --release -- --conf revault_gui.toml` or `cargo run --release -- --datadir revault`
+`revault-gui --datadir <datadir> --<network>`

+The default `datadir` is the default `revaultd` `datadir` (`~/.revault` for linux) and the default `network` is the bitcoin mainnet.

-If no argument is provided, the GUI checks for the configuration file in the default revaultd `datadir` (`~/.revault` for linux).
+If no argument is provided, the GUI checks in the default `datadir` the configuration file for the bitcoin mainnet.

-If the provided `datadir` is empty or does not exist, the GUI starts with the installer mode.
+If the provided `datadir` is empty or does not have the configuration file for the targeted `network`, the GUI starts with the installer mode.

+Instead of using `--datadir` and `--<network>`, a direct path to the GUI configuration file can be provided with `--conf`.

 After start up, The GUI will connect to the running revaultd.
 A command starting revaultd is launched if no connection is made.